Beyond network centrality: Individual-level behavioral traits for predicting information superspreaders in social media: Results

 \section{Results}

-\textbf{Self-consistent equations for individual influence and susceptibility.} We consider a set of $N$ individuals which form the nodes of a directed diffusion network represented by its adjacency matrix, $\mathbf{A}$.
-Motivated by the results of a large-scale field experiment~\cite{aral2012identifying}, we consider a recent diffusion model~\cite{aral2018social} -- which we refer to as \textit{empirical diffusion model} -- that departs from conventional social contagion models~\cite{watts2002simple,centola2007complex} by assuming that each individual is endowed with two properties: her influence and susceptibility.
-Specifically, the state of a given individual $i$ is characterised by a binary variable: she has either reshared (``retweeted"\footnote{As this paper is concerned with social media data, we use ``reshare a piece of information" and ``retweet" interchangeably.}) a piece of information ($r_i=1$) or not ($r_i=0$).
-The probability $p_{ij}$ that an individual $j$ reshares a piece of content after $i$ reshared it (i.e., that the piece of information ``propagates" from $i$ to $j$) is defined as $p_{ij}=A_{ij}\,I_i\,S_j$, where $I_i$ and $S_j$ represent individual $i$'s influence and individual $j$'s susceptibility, respectively, and $A_{ij}$ is equal to one if $i$ and $j$ are connected in the diffusion network where information propagates~\cite{pei2014searching}, equal to zero otherwise.
+\textbf{Algorithm derivation and validation.} We consider a set of $N$ individuals that form the nodes of a directed diffusion network represented by its adjacency matrix, $\mathbf{A}$.
+We consider a recent diffusion model~\cite{aral2018social} -- which we refer to as the \textit{empirical diffusion model} -- that assumes that the peer-to-peer propagation of a piece of information from individual $i$ to $j$ is driven by two properties: $i$'s influence and $j$'s susceptibility.
+This assumption is motivated by the findings of a large-scale field experiment on new product adoption in Facebook~\cite{aral2012identifying}.
+Specifically, the state of a given individual $i$ is characterized by a binary variable: she has either reshared (``retweeted") a piece of information ($r_i=1$) or not ($r_i=0$).
+The probability $p_{ij}$ that individual $j$ reshares a piece of content after $i$ resharing it (i.e., that the piece of information ``propagates" from $i$ to $j$) is defined as $p_{ij}=A_{ij}\,I_i\,S_j$, where $I_i$ and $S_j$ represent individual $i$'s influence and individual $j$'s susceptibility, respectively, and $A_{ij}$ is equal to one if $i$ and $j$ are connected in the diffusion network where information propagates~\cite{pei2014searching}, equal to zero otherwise.
+In this information diffusion network, a directed link from $i$ to $j$ exists if and only if at least one spreading event from $i$ to $j$ was recorded.
+This network might differ from the underlying structural network, where links exist based on the "follow" relationship between users, and it is better suited to analyze the spreading dynamics~\cite{pei2014searching}.
+Note that according to the model's terminology, a high-influence individual is effective at locally propagating information toward her social contacts, but might not be necessarily able to trigger large-scale propagation events.
 Using the model to generate synthetic data on diffusion processes reveals that the diffusion success outcomes are highly dependent on the assortativity properties of influence and susceptibility~\cite{aral2018social}.

-We consider here a different problem: Given empirical data on multiple spreading events, can we reliably reconstruct individuals' influence and susceptibility?
-We seek to answer this question under the assumptions of the diffusion model above.
-For each individual $i$, we sum the contagion probability $p_{ij}$ over all $i$'s neighbours: